dhonus/jellyfin-tui/README.md

 ### Configuration
 When you run jellyfin-tui for the first time, it will ask you for the server address, username and password and save them in the configuration file.

-The configuration file is located at `~/.config/jellyfin-tui/config.yaml`.
+On linux, the configuration file is located at `~/.config/jellyfin-tui/config.yaml`.
+Feel free to edit it manually if needed.
 ```yaml
 server: "http://localhost:8096"
 password: "password"